• Home

 • Why should I plan for my capacity now?

 Planning now ensures your personal wishes, values, and preferences are known and legally binding, even if you lose the capacity to communicate them later.
-It avoids the need for family members to make difficult decisions or apply to the courts for guardianship (a process which can be slow and expensive).
+It avoids the need for family members to make difficult decisions or apply to the courts for guardianship.
+While often associated with conditions like dementia, capacity can be lost at any age due to a serious accident, acquired brain injury, or sudden illness.

 • What is the difference between an AHD and an Enduring Power of Attorney?